fex2000/JustBedwars/README.md

 - Find all player stats by username
 - Auto player adding and removal based on chatting, Finals and disconnects
 ## Planned
-- Get a Application API key (Will do after more features are added)
+- Set up a backend so the Application actually works for non-devs.
 - Sorting players by general skill and not just FKDR
 - Always on top mode